BioinfoMachineLearning/GCPNet/README.md

 **Update**: Also consider checking out our new diffusion generative model, GCDM, that uses GCPNet to improve equivariant diffusion models for 3D molecule generation in multiple ways.
 The GCDM [GitHub](https://github.com/BioinfoMachineLearning/bio-diffusion) and [paper](https://arxiv.org/abs/2302.04313).

-**Update**: Also consider checking out the new ProteinWorkshop benchmark which features GCPNet as a state-of-the-art geometric graph neural network for representation learning of 3D protein structures.
+**Update**: Also consider checking out the new ProteinWorkshop benchmark which features GCPNet as a state-of-the-art geometric GNN for representation learning of 3D protein structures.
 [GitHub](https://github.com/a-r-j/ProteinWorkshop) and [paper](https://openreview.net/forum?id=sTYuRVrdK3).

 ![GCP_Architecture.png](./img/GCPNet.png)